MicrosoftDocs/entra-docs/docs/id-governance/privileged-identity-management/pim-create-roles-and-resource-roles-review.md

     - **Approve access** - Approve user's access
     - **Take recommendations** - Take the system's recommendation on denying or approving the user's continued access

 4. Use the **Action to apply on denied guest users** list to specify what happens for guest users that are denied.
-This setting isn't editable for Microsoft Entra ID and Azure resource role reviews at this time; guest users, like all users, will always lose access to the resource if denied.
+This setting isn't editable for Microsoft Entra ID and Azure resource role reviews at this time; guest users, like all users, always lose access to the resource if denied.

     :::image type="content" source="./media/pim-create-azure-ad-roles-and-resource-roles-review/action-to-apply-on-denied-guest-users.png" alt-text="Upon completion settings - Action to apply on denied guest users screenshot.":::

 5. You can send notifications to other users or groups to receive review completion updates.
 This feature allows for stakeholders other than the review creator to be updated on the progress of the review.
-To use this feature, select **Select User(s) or Group(s)** and add an additional user or group upon you want to receive the status of completion.
+To use this feature, select **Select User(s) or Group(s)** and add any users or groups you want receive completion status notifications.

     :::image type="content" source="./media/pim-create-azure-ad-roles-and-resource-roles-review/upon-completion-settings-additional-receivers.png" alt-text="Upon completion settings - Add additional users to receive notifications screenshot.":::